-Religious communities and leaders are essential and influential responders when their communities face upheaval and natural disasters, including health crises such as the COVID-19 pandemic.
+Description: Religious communities and leaders are essential and influential responders when their communities face upheaval and natural disasters, including health crises such as the COVID-19 pandemic.
 With their moral authority and familiarity with their communities, they are able to provide early warnings, alleviate human suffering, build up resilience and provide leadership when it comes to making important changes to people's behaviour and attitudes.
 In 2020, religious actors have played an important role in preserving human dignity, raising morale and building practical partnerships with local authorities to effectively address the COVID-19 pandemic.
 This plenary will reflect on the needs and achievements of religious actors in disaster response and advancing the Sustainable Development Goals (SDGs).
 It will also explore the partnerships within and among faith networks as well as with policy makers on every level which support and empower them to act most effectively.

-H.E.
-Dr. Thoraya Ahmed Obaid

-Former member of the Shura Council in the Kingdom of Saudi Arabia and former Executive Director of the United Nations Population Fund (UNFPA) and former United Nations Under-Secretary General
+Moderator: H.E.
+Dr. Thoraya Ahmed Obaid, former member of the Shura Council in the Kingdom of Saudi Arabia and former Executive Director of the United Nations Population Fund (UNFPA) and former United Nations Under-Secretary General Speakers:

-- Dr. Amal Al Habdan, Board Member of the Human Rights Commission (HRC) of the Kingdom of Saudi Arabia - Sister Sharon Eubank, LDS Charities and Relief Society Presidency of The Church of Jesus Christ of Latter-day Saints - H.E.
-Dr. Bandar M. H. Hajjar, President of the Islamic Development Bank Group - Mr. Andrew Morley, President and CEO of World Vision International - The Rt Hon Baroness Emma Nicholson of Winterbourne, House of Lords, UK - Mr. Fadlullah Wilmot, Regional Program Manager for the Middle East and Africa for Muslim Aid
+- Dr. Amal Al Habdan, Vice-Rector for Academic Support & Student Services at Princess Nourah Bint Abdulrahman University, and Consultant at King Salman Humanitarian Relief Center, Kingdom of Saudi Arabia - Sister Sharon Eubank, LDS Charities and Relief Society Presidency of The Church of Jesus Christ of Latter-day Saints - H.E.
+Dr. Bandar M. H. Hajjar, President of the Islamic Development Bank Group - Mr. Aloysius John, Chief Executive Officer of Caritas Internationalis (TBC) - Mr. Andrew Morley, President and CEO of World Vision International - The Rt Hon Baroness Emma Nicholson of Winterbourne, House of Lords, UK - Mr. Fadlullah Wilmot, Regional Program Manager for the Middle East and Africa for Muslim Aid - Dharma Master Cheng Yen, Tzu Chi Founder (TBC)